tolikjan/config-easy/README.md

 You could use following shell script for auto installation all needed programs after OS reinstall.
+You could choose which programs your want to install.
+Choice mode will be running after update & upgrade of your OS (approximately 5 min).

 Include:
 - Google Chrome (https://www.google.com/chrome/)